 Access to Rail Station = 800m

 The computation for the SI index adopted the 2023 version of the GTFS file and adopted the R analysis package.
-This is a different year to the 2022 e-scooter usage data but service levels will not have significantly varied between the two years.
+This is a different year to the 2022 e-scooter usage data, but service levels will not have significantly varied between the two years.

 The output SI index is a number representing the average number of transit departures per hour in each SA1 zone factored by the ratio of spatial coverage of the zone.
 Since coverage was full in CBD or downtown zones and service levels in the peak periods were very frequent average SI scores of up to 300 were output in these zones.
-However many zero values result for early hour (1a.m.; 2a.m.) hours and also for remoter inner area zones with poor access to transit.
+However, many zero values result for early hours (1a.m.; 2a.m.) and also for remoter inner area zones with poor access to transit (such as the container Port of Melbourne).

 Analytical Approach

-For temporal analysis data was disaggregated to trip hour for weekday travel and weekend travel.

-For spatial analysis trip data was available for individual geo-coded trip ends of e-scooter travel though that represents where they are parked and picked up/left and doesn’t necessarily indicate actual trip origin or destination.
-In addition specific trip end data is numerous and difficult to generalise into patterns of travel from or relate this to activity and population socio economic data of trip ends.
-For this reason travel data was aggregated to Census SA1 zone level.
-This is the smallest zone or ‘basic spatial unit’ where a full range of demographic and travel data are measured and can enable later comparison with census data.

 Four perspectives are adopted to explore the research aims:

-Temporal (per hour) comparison of e-scooter demand and relative public transport service level; this was undertaken separately for weekday and weekend day.
+Temporal (per hour) comparison of e-scooter demand and relative public transport service level.
+This was undertaken separately for weekday and weekend day.
 The analysis aims to explore if e-scooter trips are being made when there is less service available by public transport.

 Spatial analysis of e-scooter demand and relative service levels.
 Mapping of e-scooter trip end demand levels and also public transport SI scores was adopted to illustrate demand spatially.
-Since SA1 zones were the unit of spatial analysis choropleth mapping was adopted.
-A complicating factor in implementing this is that SA1 zones are differing sizes and very large zones can attract larger travel.
-To account for this trip density mapping was also adopted to explore the spatial density of travel given relative zone size.
+Since SA1 zones were the unit of spatial analysis, choropleth mapping was adopted.
+A complicating factor in implementing this is that SA1 zones are differing sizes and so very large zones can attract more travel.
+To account for this, trip density mapping was also adopted to explore the spatial density of travel given relative zone size.

-E-scooter trips to/from Rail Stations – e-scooter trips starting or finishing within 30 metres of a rail station exist were designated as likely rail feeder e-scooter trips.
-The spatial and temporal distribution of these trips were explored to see if their patterns varied with non-station related e-scooter trips.
+E-scooter trips to/from rail stations – e-scooter trips starting or finishing within 30 metres of a rail station exit were designated as likely rail feeder e-scooter trips.
+The spatial and temporal distribution of these trips were explored to see if their patterns varied compared to non-station related e-scooter trips.

 Change in service level score between e-scooter trip ends.
 Here the difference in public transport service levels at the start and end of e-scooter trips were measured.
 If the difference is large, it implies the travel is made from either a low to a high service level area or vice-versa.
 The implication is that e-scooters are being used to access higher service level nodes and/or to travel from areas with low service levels.
 Analysis sought to explore how this varies with trip distance and also between station related e-scooter trips and non-station related e-scooter trips.